9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ### Chaining parsers together

 The `(==>)` function serves a similar purpose to our earlier `(>>?)`
-function: it is \"glue\" that lets us chain functions together.
+function: it is "glue" that lets us chain functions together.

 :::: captioned-content
 ::: caption